docknetwork/api-docs/source/index.html.md

 ```

-`POST /dids/`

 A DID, a public key, and a controller are required to create a new DID.
 The controller is both the owner of the public key and a DID.
 The DID can be created using an auto-generated keypair, and the controller will be the same as the DID unless otherwise specified.
 The DID and public key have no cryptographic relation.

 It is important to have a public key of one of its three supported types.
 Dock supports 3 types of public keys: `Sr25519,` `Ed25519,` and `EcdsaSecp256k1.` These public keys are supported by 3 classes: `PublicKeySr25519,` `PublicKeyEd25519,` and `PublicKeySecp256k1.`

 > Body parameter